gleidsonmt/DashboardFx/README.md

 1. Fork this repository.
 2. Creates a branch: `git checkout -b <branch_name>`.
 3. Do your changes and commit: `git commit -m '<commit_message>'`
-4. Send a branch to origin: `git push origin GNDecorator / <local>`
+4. Send a branch to origin: `git push origin DashboardFx / <local>`
 5. Creates pull request.

 However, if you don't know [How to create a pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).